 To see a complete list of road closures and parking restrictions, check the City of Boston's website and click on the link at the top of the home page (if you don't see it, check back within a week or two of the Marathon).

-• Subway/Bus 1-day pass for $12.75 - Buy it at any fare vending machine in a T station - good for 24 hours after purchase.
-Don't rush to buy this though until you calculate how many trips you'll make in one day - you can do about 4 subway trips for about the same price, so this ticket makes sense only if you expect to make 5 or more trips on one day
+• 1-Day T (Subway) Pass for $11 - Buy it at any fare vending machine in a T station - Good for 24 hours, starting as soon as you purchase it.
+Don't rush to buy this, though, if you plan to use only the T until you calculate how many trips you'll make in one day.
+Each 1-way T ticket costs $2.40, so this pass makes sense only if you expect to make 4 or more trips on one day.
+Boston is quite compact and mostly flat, which makes it ideal for walking.

 More about Boston's subway system & fares